dc4eu/vc/standards/apiv24.md

 If `revoke.id` is not set byt the authentic source at the upload procedure, the `datastore` will set it equal to `document_id`.
 Depending on the use case and the intention of the authentic source it is possible that two credentials point to the same `revoke.id`.

-In order for the Issuer System to select the correct revocation entry in the registry, `authentic_source`, `document_type` and `revoke.id` must be submitted as input from the authentic source.
-The Issuer system should have internally set the endpoint for the revocation registry.
+In order for the Issuer-System to select the correct revocation entry in the registry, `authentic_source`, `document_type` and `revoke.id` must be submitted as input from the authentic source.
+The Issuer-System should have internally set the endpoint for the revocation registry.
 It must be able to configure this in the config/ properties.

 Revocation status allows flexibility for future decisions and flows.
-One possibility could be to include `collect_code` in a link in `revoke.follow_up_credential`, which may be interpreted by the EUDIW to automatically establish a new pickup flow to get the new credential version.
+One possibility could be to include `collect_id` in a link in `revoke.follow_up_credential`, which may be interpreted by the EUDIW to automatically establish a new pickup flow to get the new credential version.
 This is to be further decided. `revoke_at` defines a specific point in time to which the credential shall be defined as revoked.

 This endpoint shall only revoke the credential in the registry and don’t delete the attestation data in the Datastore.
-The Delete attestation data (DELETE /document) Endpoint can be used afterwards if the deletion is intended.
+The Delete attestation data (DELETE /document) Endpoint can be used afterwards if deletion is intended.
 Nonetheless there could be a pick-up request for an already revoked credential.
-In order for the Issuer System to respond properly, the information should still exist and be flagged as revoked.
-This can be achieved with the following endpoint ( Set revocation flag (POST /revoke/attestation)), which shall be called by the issuer system after this endpoint /revoke is called and the revocation is done.
+In order for the Issuer-System to respond properly, the information should still exist in the Datastore and be flagged as revoked.
+This can be achieved with the following endpoint.
+This endpoint shall be called by the Issuer-System after this endpoint /revoke is called and the revocation is done.

 ### Request